START HERE - Get Started with On2Air Backups

 Available Plans and Schedules

-STARTER - $9.99/month - UPGRADE 1 Airtable Base, 50,000 Records, 2,500 Attachments - Monthly Backup Schedule
+STARTER - $9.99/month - UPGRADE 1 Airtable Base, 50,000 Records, 2,500 Attachments, Monthly Backup Schedule

-ESSENTIALS - $29.99/month - UPGRADE 15 Airtable Bases, 250K Records, 25K Attachments, - Monthly or Weekly Backup Schedule
+ESSENTIALS - $29.99/month - UPGRADE 15 Airtable Bases, 250K Records, 25K Attachments, Monthly or Weekly Backup Schedule, Meta-Data Backups

 SCHEDULE OPTIONS